About the Gas Safety Trust

 We provide grant funding, advice and support to any organisation to carry out research and evidence gathering relating to gas safety.
 Our current projects look at (but are not limited to) the following areas:

 - The possible link between CO and neurological conditions

 - CO exposure risks to pregnant women and the foetus

 Since 2013 we have awarded £1.5 million to a variety of programmes and projects relating to gas/fossil fuel safety and carbon monoxide.

-You can find out more about how to apply for funding here.
+To find out more about how to apply for funding click here.